 Looking after yourself

 According to Carers UK those providing care are twice as likely to be permanently sick themselves, so it's important to try and stay one step ahead.
 Do you need help managing your general stress levels for instance?
 Combat Stress is the UK's leading charity for veterans' mental health.
 The charity's free and confidential Helpline is available 24-hour to all veterans and serving personnel, as well as families, friends and carers on 0800 138 1619.
 Visit the Combat Stress website to learn more about the work they do, and how they can help you.
+Please be aware as of Monday 27 January 2020 Combat Stress will not be taking new referrals in England and Wales.
+Referrals will continue as usual in Northern Ireland, and in Scotland.

 For those with additional challenges, such as sight-impairment, Blind Veterans UK provide sessions addressing the emotional and practical aspects of caring.
 Find out more and download their carers leaflet.